Stir Crazy (film): Plot

-Harry and Skip are visited by Garber, who introduces them to his law partner, his cousin Meredith, to whom Skip is immediately attracted.
-Later, Skip meets with Beatty to make a deal: In exchange for his rodeo participation, Skip requests his own crew (Harry, Jesus, Rory and Grossberger), along with a shared cell for the five of them, and various other amenities.
-Beatty agrees, later ordering Wilson to have a guard watch them at all times.
-Wilson orders his inmate colleague, former rodeo champion Jack Graham, to monitor Skip and his team, and assures Graham that Skip will not survive the rodeo.
+Harry and Skip are visited by their lawyer Len Garber, who introduces them to his law partner, his cousin Meredith, to whom Skip is attracted.
+Later, Skip meets with Beatty to make a deal: In exchange for his rodeo participation, Skip requests his own crew (Harry, Jesus, Rory, and Grossberger), along with a shared cell for the five of them.
+Beatty agrees, directing Wilson to have a guard watch them concurrently.
+Wilson orders his esteemed inmate colleague, former rodeo champion Jack Graham, to monitor Skip and his team and assures Graham that Skip will not survive the rodeo.

-Skip, Harry, Jesus, Rory, and Grossberger acquire tools they need for their escape; meanwhile, Meredith gets a job as a waitress in a local strip club searching for possible suspects and encounters the real bank robbers.
-At the rodeo stadium, every member of Skip's team but Grossberger retreats through a secret path, taking them through air vents to be met by either Jesus' wife or brother.
+Skip, Harry, Jesus, Rory, and Grossberger acquire tools for their escape; meanwhile, Meredith gets a job as a waitress in a local strip club searching for feasible suspects and encounters the real bank robbers.
+At the rodeo stadium, every member of Skip's team except Grossberger retreats through a secret path, taking them through air vents to be met by either Jesus's wife Teresa or brother Ramon.
 Once through, they put on their disguises and re-enter the grounds as audience members.

 Skip ends up in a tie with rival champion Caesar Geronimo, and the two enter a "sudden death" event to win the prize: a bag of money tied to the horns of a large Brahman bull.
-Skip suggests that they work together and give the money to the prisoners; while Skip distracts the bull, Caesar wins and throws the bag to the inmates, enraging the two wardens and allowing Skip the opportunity to escape.
+Skip suggests that they cooperate and give the money to the prisoners; while Skip distracts the bull, Caesar wins and throws the bag to the inmates, enraging Beatty and Wilson and allowing Skip to escape.

 At a secret meeting spot, Jesus and Rory bid Harry and Skip farewell as they leave for Mexico.
 Harry and Skip get in their car but are intercepted by Garber and Meredith.
-She tells Harry and Skip that the police have finally arrested the real bank robbers, and the pair concur to return to their original idea of going to Hollywood.
+She tells Harry and Skip that the police have arrested the actual culprits, and the pair return to their genuine idea of going to Hollywood.
 Skip asks Meredith to go with them, and she agrees to that.

 Production

-The film was shot in Manhattan, New York; Burbank, California; St. George, Utah Florence and Tucson, Arizona in 56 days from March 13 to May 23, 1980.

-With Stir Crazy, Pryor became the first black actor to earn a million dollars for a single film.
+The film was shot in Manhattan, New York; Burbank, California; St. George, Utah; Florence and Tucson, Arizona in 56 days from March 13 to May 23, 1980.
+With Stir Crazy, Richard Pryor became the first black actor to earn a million dollars for a single film.